Akira Nakamura (baseball): 2021 season–present

+On July 19, 2023, Nakamura participated the All-Star Game for the second time in the Mynavi All-Star Game 2023.
+In a game against the Hokkaido Nippon-Ham Fighters on September 30, he recorded his first walk-off home run in the regular season.
+He finished the regular season with a .274 batting average, a 5 home runs, and a 37 RBIs batted in 136 games.
+On November 28, 2023, his fourth consecutive Pacific League Golden Glove Award and is honored at the NPB Awards 2023.

 International career

 In 2010, Nakamura was elected to the Japan national baseball team at the 2010 Intercontinental Cup.

 In 2015, Nakamura was elected to the Japan national baseball team at the 2015 WBSC Premier12.
 He contributed to the team's victory by scoring two hits in the semi-final against the Puerto Rico.